Tonywuhk/realai.org/deep-reinforcement-learning/model-free.md

 [Proximal Policy Optimization](https://blog.openai.com/openai-baselines-ppo/) (PPO) is a class of reinforcement learning algorithms released by [OpenAI](http://realai.org/research-groups/openai/) on July 20, 2017, and has become the default reinforcement learning algorithm there.

+[Kahn et al. (2017)](https://arxiv.org/abs/1709.10489) propose a generalized computation graph that subsumes value-based model-free methods and model-based methods.
+They instantiate this graph to learn navigation and collision avoidance mechanisms on a real-world RC car.

 ## Episodic Control

 Gradient-based learning is generally very slow and consumes a lot of data.
 When data is limited, agents can use episodic memory to remember past experiences, and quickly learn suboptimal policies that perform reasonably well.
 In [Blundell et al. (2016)](https://arxiv.org/abs/1606.04460), the maximum cumulative reward for each state-action pair is maintained in the memory: